The Do's and Don'ts of Multi-Location Website Design

 How quickly can I see results from optimizing my multi-location website?

-Most PowerChord clients see initial improvements in local search visibility within 4-6 weeks of implementing our multi-location website strategies.
-More significant results, including increased conversion rates and lead generation, typically follow within 90 days.
-However, the timeline varies based on your current website structure, industry competition, and number of locations.
+Most businesses begin to see initial improvements in local search visibility within 4–6 weeks of implementing multi-location website optimizations such as updated location pages, Google Business Profile improvements, and schema markup.
+More significant results, including increased lead volume and conversion rates, typically develop within 90 days.
+The exact timeline depends on factors like your current website structure, the level of local competition in each market, and the number of locations being optimized.

 How do I avoid duplicate content penalties with multiple location pages?